guildai/guild.ai/pages/docs/guides/create-object-detector.md

 !!! note
-    The use of ``--gpus 1`` in the command ensures that the operation will only see the second GPU and not try to allocate memory on other GPUs.
+    The use of ``--gpus 1`` in the command ensures that the operation only sees the second GPU and not try to allocate memory on other GPUs.
     <p>
-    If you don't explicitly control the visible GPUs with `--gpus` and `--no-gpus` options, each TensorFlow operation will preemptively consume the memory on all visible GPUs, even if they're not used.
+    If you don't explicitly control the visible GPUs with `--gpus` and `--no-gpus` options, each TensorFlow operation preemptively consumes the memory on all visible GPUs, even if they're not used.

 The evaluate operation uses the validation records from the prepared